Cultural Perspective is for people who want to see what is coming, not just react to what already happened

 Cultural Perspective is built for people who:

-Need reliable and real information to navigate an unstable world
+• Need reliable information to think clearly in an unstable world

-Are trying to make sense of the world and the emerging multipolar order
+• Are trying to make sense of the emerging multipolar order

 Free subscribers

-This is enough to stay grounded, informed, and ahead of the basic news cycle.
+This is enough to stay grounded and ahead of the basic news cycle.

 Paid subscribers

-If the free tier helps you see the world more clearly, the paid tier is where we do the deeper work of connecting dots over months and years.
+The free tier helps you see the world more clearly.
+The paid tier is where we connect the dots over months and years and see where they lead.

 Why I started Cultural Perspective